KeSukhesh/cpp-web-servers/src/single-thread-server/single_thread_server_guide.md

 ```
 We first added a simple logger to our `handle_connection()` method, which gives us a visual confirmation of when different threads handle different connections.
 We then changed the if statement that checks for what the `request_line` is.
 Try matching a request to _/sleep_ and note how the server will sleep for 5 seconds before succesfully rendering the HTML page.
 You can see how primitive our server is: real libraries would handle the recognition of multiple requests in a much less verbose way!

-After compiling `main.cpp` with `g++ -std=c++20 -o main main.cpp -lboost_system -lpthread`, start the server using `./main`.
+After running `cmake ..` and `make` inside _/build/**_, start the server using `./single-server`.
 Then open two browser windows: one for http://127.0.0.1:7878/ and the other for http://127.0.0.1:7878/sleep.
 If you enter the / URI a few times, as before, you’ll see it respond quickly.
 But if you enter /sleep and then load /, you’ll see that / waits until sleep has slept for its full 5 seconds before loading.
 If you find that 5 seconds is not long enough for you to notice anything, try changing the parameter to `std::chrono::seconds` to 10 or 15 seconds.

 For example, request the _/sleep_ page, and immediately request the normal page and note how the second request has to wait for the first to finish.
 I changed the sleep duration to 15 seconds to make this more noticeable.
 Here's the output from the logger:
 ```
-KeSukhesh: ~/projects/cpp-web-servers/src/single-thread-server$ ./main
+KeSukhesh: ~/projects/cpp-web-servers/src/single-thread-server$ ./single-server
 Thread ID: 140130192308032 - Handling request at 2024-08-25 12:46:59
 Thread ID: 140130192308032 - Handling request at 2024-08-25 12:47:14
 ```